IC Markets is a global CFD broker that was established in 2007 and has been growing steadily since then.

 This is probably the most well-known trading platform in the world and has been around for a number of years.
 It has been downloaded by millions of traders and is used by most online Forex brokers.

 The MT4 platform is relatively well laid-out and has a plethora of trading tools that you can use.
-These include advanced charting and technical analysis studies.
+These include advanced charting and technical analysis studies and access to historical data.
 You can also model numerous different Forex pairs at the same time.

 MT4 Trading Platform User Interface